 Foreign citizens/tourists coming from countries that are signatories of the Health Care Convention don’t have to pay for medical assistance in Croatia, while patients coming from countries that are not signatories of this convention, must pay for medical assistance provided, according to the valid tariffs.

-A: In case of the catamaran you can buy a ticket for a specific departure, but for the car ferry you can buy a ticket for a specific travel date, but not for a specific departure
+In case of the catamaran you can buy a ticket for a specific departure, but for the car ferry you can buy a ticket for a specific travel date, but not for a specific departure.

-A: The best time is the summer, because you can spend your days on the beach, relaxing, swimming and sunbathing.
+The best time is the summer, because you can spend your days on the beach, relaxing, swimming and sunbathing.
 The days are long and it is really warm, plus all the events and festivals are at their peak.
 The downside is that the island is packed during the summertime since everyone is visiting then.
-If you wish to avoid the crowds or you don’t like the heat that much and would like to go to the beach without getting sunburnt, then you should consider the postseason.
 September is one of the best months; the air temperature is milder and the sea is still quite warm.
-October is good for hiking and cycling enthusiasts since it is not that hot anymore so you can spend most of the day exploring the island.
-Plus the prices are not that high anymore.
-If you are more keen to travel in preseason, then May and early June are good months regarding the air temperature but the sea might still not be that warm for some, with the temperature of about 18-20 degrees.
+October is good for hiking and cycling enthusiasts since it is not that hot anymore.
+May and early June are good months regarding the air temperature but the sea might still not be that warm for some, with the temperature of about 18-20 degrees.